Biotech Branding: How to Build a Biotechnology Brand Identity That Earns Trust

 A strong biotech branding brief has several elements that differ from standard consumer brand briefs.

 Audience prioritization is essential.
-Which audience is most critical at this stage of the company's development?
-Investors, HCPs, patients?
+Which audience is most critical at this stage of the company's development: investors, HCPs, or patients?
 What does each audience need to believe about the company after exposure to the brand?
 These are different questions with different answers, and the brand identity must be prioritized accordingly.

 The science translation brief: How complex is the science, and how much simplification is appropriate for each audience?
 What are the core scientific claims that the brand must communicate accurately?
 Are there any claims that the brand must explicitly not make for regulatory reasons?